 The vacuum load is (almost entirely) reacted by the fixed supports.
 The fixed support load should be simply equal to the tube interior area times the maximum atmospheric pressure.

-However, as noted above, each of the permitted vacuum states must be defined and the load paths and loads determined for each of these states.
+PDR action: However, as noted above, each of the permitted vacuum states must be defined and the load paths and loads determined for each of these states.

 Dead Weight Load